nathanMcL/nathanMcL.github.io/ReadMe.md

 On the Index page.
 I am thinking of how to implement a *voice-over* in such a way to "show" (terminology) how a visually impaired user might interact with a web page (without having the non-visually impaired user donwload software).<br>
 I have used AI-voice scripts, that would be a fun challenge to implement.<br>
-For "display" purposes I think I will just obsure my voice (Ahh! thats team too much. lol) and read the Index page *text* Elements:<br>
+For "display" purposes I think I will just obscure my voice.
+Ahh! thats team too much. lol) and read the Index page *text* Elements:<br>

 Example: <br>